Talk about this article...

 This study is unique in that the demand side is assessed for the first time and includes the projected impacts of climate change to year 2060.
 As important as this far-reaching study is, the National Academy of Sciences, for example, was not asked to provide an independent review of the methodology and conclusions.

 The document is tame in explaining the persistant decline in the natural flow since 1906 (trend of decline).
 Why it took this long for Reclamation and the states to address this known rate of decline until now, is a serious miscalculation.
 Worst case scenarios of reservoir levels could have been provided visually to demonstrate the seriousness of the problem to the public, but were instead presented in vague risk analysis graphics.
 See: Trace 21 by the Modeling Assumption Sub-group of 2011.
+Trace 21 is a CRRS run that represents a persistent dry period in the Colorado River Basin that occurred between 1928 and 1982.
+See: Graph by Pulwarty and Melis, 2001.

 The study offers an assumed hope that humans might actually start to curb their consumptive behavior, that corporations will lower their greenhouse gas emissions, and planning for smart growth will somehow not become an oxymoron.